 Musical Instruments and Practice Rooms

 Students may bring small musical instruments (clarinet, guitar, violin, et cetera) to ADVANCE.
 Small instruments may be practiced and stored in the student’s locked dorm room.
-It students play the piano, they may bring sheet music and we will provide a music practice room with a piano three to five times per week.
+If students play the piano, they may bring sheet music and we will provide a music practice room with a piano three to five times per week.
 Do not bring large instruments (harp, drums, et cetera) as there is no storage space available for them.
 Neither Northwestern State nor the ADVANCE Program is responsible for loss or damage to instruments during the program.

 Students who take prescribed medication during the regular school year must continue to take the medication while attending ADVANCE.
 Parents/guardians will be expected to provide enough medication for the length of the program.

-If a student does not have medical insurance, the student’s parent/guardian, not the ADVANCE Program or Northwestern State, will be financially responsible for treatment at a physician’s office or the Natchitoches Regional Medical Center.
+If a student does not have medical insurance, the student’s parent/guardian, not the ADVANCE Program or Northwestern State, will be financially responsible for treatment at a physician’s clinic or the Natchitoches Regional Medical Center.

 Students will not be allowed to complete registration or move in at the dorm without providing complete medical information and copies of both sides of their insurance cards.